 Appearance: An opalite has minimal variations except for some bubbles in it because it is made up of a synthetic substance, whereas moonstones always have some internal scars, which are also known as centipedes in them.
 A moonstone will have some inclusion in it, but it will never have a bubble.

-Some other crystals can imitate moonstones perfectly like hecatolite and are not as valuable as real moonstone.
+Some other crystals can imitate moonstones perfectly like hecatolite, and are not as valuable as real moonstone loose gems.
 Real moonstones have a specific kind of transparency, sheen, or color; an experienced person will easily recognize it.
 Before buying a good moonstone, you should consult a good, experienced, and reputed jeweler.

 Identifying raw moonstone can be challenging, as it can have a variety of colors and textures.
 However, here are a few tips that can help you identify raw moonstone:

 Color: Moonstone is usually light-colored, with a white, grey, or cream base.
 It can also have a blue or yellow tint.
 Look for stones that have a milky or opalescent appearance, as this is a common characteristic of moonstone.

 Transparency: Moonstone is usually translucent, which means you can see through it.
 Hold the stone up to a light source and see if you can see through it.
 If you can see light coming through the stone, it may be moonstone.

 Texture: Moonstone has a smooth, polished texture, but raw moonstone may have a rough or pitted surface.
 Look for stones that have a natural, unpolished surface.

 Size and Shape: Moonstone can come in a variety of sizes and shapes.
 It can be small and round or large and irregularly shaped.
 Look for stones that are not perfectly shaped, as this is a characteristic of raw moonstone.

 Location: Moonstone is found in many locations around the world, including India, Sri Lanka, and Madagascar.
 Research the location where the stone was found to help determine if it may be moonstone.